50+ key elderly caregiver interview questions

 Why is hiring the right caregiver important?

-The elderly caregiver you hire will be interacting with your loved one every day, as well as ensuring his/her safety and well-being.
+The caregiver you hire will be interacting with your loved one every day, as well as ensuring his/her safety and well-being.
 It’s a huge responsibility.
 The experience of in-home care depends greatly on the caregiver and how this person is able to interact and connect with your loved one.
 A list of skills isn’t enough.
 You’ll want to look at the right fit for your loved one’s condition and personality, as well as the caregiver’s experiences and profile.

 What is the ideal caregiver profile?